robinboncoeur/ArtAndAGI/docs/Dev/Banners.md

-## Header & Banner
+## Header - Banner

 Perfect timing!
 To add an image banner above the MkDocs Material site header, you’ll extend your `overrides/partials/header.html` file.
-Here’s a step-by-step walkthrough:
+Here’s a step-by-step walkthrough.

 ---

-### **Add Banner Image**
+### Add Banner Image

 Place your image in the `docs/assets/images/` folder, for example: